Why Has Employee Experience Become So Important?

 6. Measure Success

 All it takes is three months.
-After that point, you should be able to start analyzing your results and whether they are working.
+After that point, you should be able to start analysing your results and whether they are working.
 For example, let’s say that you started implementing a new hybrid working policy — you can look at how many employees took advantage of this offer, ask them for their feedback on it, or measure overall productivity to see if it made a difference.

 7. Gain Input